sahitya-pavurala/customer-service/README.md

 # Customer Service

-This is a microservice project for managing customer information.
+This is a microservice project to demonstrate golang rest api development and deployment to kubernetes.

 ## Table of Contents